reggorordon/movies-app-with-rails-react-graphql-apollo/README.md

-This is a basic Rails API with Graphiql installed to allow for local testing
+This is a basic Rails API with Graphiql installed  running on localhost:4000 to allow for local testing.
+It also has a react-apollo front end running on localhost:3000

-Rails APIs do not install Graphiql by default so it takes some jiggery pokery to get it up and running
+Rails APIs do not install Graphiql by default so it takes some jiggery pokery to get it up and running.

 Basic Set up: